 or BE 691

 |Bioengineering Non-thesis Design/Research Project|

 The master of science degree must be completed with a 3.00 GPA or better for all graduate courses used to satisfy degree requirements and all academic work attempted in graduate studies.

-Thesis option students complete nine (9) credit hours of concentration coursework; non-thesis option students complete 12 credit hours of concentration coursework.
+Thesis option students complete nine (9) credit hours of emphasis-area coursework; non-thesis option students complete 12 credit hours of emphasis-area coursework.

 Thesis option students complete six (6) credit hours of BE 698 Master of Science Thesis in Bioengineering; non-thesis option students complete three (3) credit hours of BE 691 Bioengineering Non-thesis Design/Research Project.